Skip to content

 What is the current ALT perpetual futures funding rate?

-The live AltLayer (ALT) funding rate is shown above, updated every 2 minutes.
-Funding rates are displayed as annualized percentages for each exchange listing ALT perps.
+The live AltLayer (ALT) funding-rate panel updates every 2 minutes.
+It shows annualized rates for each exchange that lists ALT perps.
 A positive rate means long traders pay short traders, while a negative rate means shorts pay longs.

 Which exchange has the lowest ALT perp trading fees?